 What is Hidayah?

-Hidayah is an Unincorporated Charitable Organisation.
+Hidayah is a registered charity.
 We are entirely volunteer-led and managed via a committee of elected members.
 Hidayah is a secular organisation, however, its projects and activities are developed specifically for the needs of LGBTQI+ Muslims.
 Our vision is to ensure that the voices of LGBTQI+ Muslims are heard and understood.
 Our mission is to provide support and welfare for LGBTQI+ Muslims and promote social justice and education about the Muslim LGBTQI+ community to counter discrimination, prejudice and injustice.

 To promote equality and diversity for the public benefit and in particular the elimination of discrimination on the grounds of sexual orientation or gender identity, including in particular but not exclusively by: